Built with Zig + BoringSSL

 Certificate authority

-On install, zlodev generates a local CA and domain certificate using OpenSSL.
+On install, zlodev generates a local CA and domain certificate.
 The CA is added to your system trust store, unique to your machine.

 TLS proxy